nceku/nceku/README.md

 - 👋 Hi, I’m Ncekuyenkosi Hlabano Moyo
-- 👀 I’m interested in building software solutions in C# and Python
+- 👀 I’m interested in building software solutions in Javascript, C# and Python
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on any beginner level projects
-- 📫 How to reach me: email - nhmoyo7@gmail.com, twitter - @nceku_
+- 📫 How to reach me: email - nhmoyo7@gmail.com, twitter - @ncekumoyo

 <!---
 nceku/nceku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.